feel-co/hjem/docs/inputs/index.md

 #### Bringing it together

-Here is a more complete example to give you an idea of the bigger picture.
+Now that we have gone over individual examples, here is a more _complete_ example to give an idea of the bigger picture.
 By using (or abusing, up to you) the `files` submodule you can write files anywhere in your home directory.

 ```nix
 {